qeeqbox/analyzer/README.md

 - CSS clean up

 ## Resources
-- Linux documentation
-- MacOS documentation
-- Windows documentation
-- Android documentation
-- software77
-- MITRE ATT&CK™
-- sc0ty
-- hexacorn
-- PEID
-- steren
-- bacde
-- cisco umbrella
-- yara rules community
-- TONS OF RESEARCHES..
+Linux documentation, MacOS documentation,  Windows documentation,  Android documentation,  software77,  MITRE ATT&CK™,  sc0ty,  hexacorn,  PEID,  steren,  bacde,  cisco umbrella ,  yara rules community ,  TONS OF RESEARCHES..
 (Please let me know if i missed a resource or dependency)

 ## Other Licenses
 By using this framework, you are accepting the license terms of each package listed below: